ipatrina/KMS-Patrina/README.md

 # Open source

 KMS Patrina is a re-implementation of the KMS4k activation method in project TSforge.
-All its core data comes from the following project:
+Almost all of its core data comes from the following project:

 https://github.com/massgravel/TSforge